dror27/dk-shack/vol2/songs/en/Dirtbag For Your Lovin.md

 So come crying, come sorrow\
 Come time for doing wrong\
 I’m a dirtbag for your lovin'\
-But I’ve got to let you go\
+But I’ve got to let you go
-\
-So I’ll wrap this song for no one\
-But my future self and me\
-Put my silent brand new earphones\
-And enjoy this here last meal

 ---
 - https://soundcloud.com/drorkessler/dirtbag-for-your-lovin